chreke/nap/README.md

  - `GET` `/collection` Lists all resources in the collection
  - `GET` `/collection/id` Fetches the item in `collection` with the given `id`
  - POST: Creates a new item in a collection and assigns it an ID.
 If the collection doesn't exist, it is created automatically
- - PUT: Replaces the given resource or collection, or create it if it doesn't exist.
+ - PUT: Replaces the given resource or collection, or creates it if it doesn't exist.
  - DELETE: Removes the given resource or collection

+## Collections and resources

+nap has two basic data types: Collections and Resources.
+A Resource is a JSON value, and a Collection is a set of JSON values.
+Collections are created automatically whenever you `POST` to an URL that isn't already a collection.

 ## Example